MicrosoftDocs/visualstudio-docs/docs/ide/find-and-fix-code-errors.md

 Press **Ctrl**+**G** to quickly jump to the line number where the error occurred.

 Visual Studio identifies this error with a red "squiggle" underscore.
 Hover over it for more details.
-Make the fix and it will go away, although you may introduce a new error with the correction.
-(This is called a "regression".)
+Make the fix and it goes away, although you may introduce a new error with the correction.
+(This action is called a "regression".)

 ![Screenshot of the Visual Studio error hover action.](../ide/media/vs_ide_gs_debug_error_hover1.png)